Monday, April 30, 2012

 He began his route on Ohltown Road on the south end of the Ridge.
 He'd written "Old Town Road."
 He was right that it was an old town: an old coal mining town with the mines long since closed.
 He reached Main Street, traveled north, then went down one side of each side street and back up the other, returning again to Main Street.
 There were few side streets on the west side of Main.
 When he reached the last one toward the center of the village, he crossed over to the east side of Main Street and began his walk down one side of each side street and up the other.

 As I followed Mr. Bell's circular route through the pages of the census, the street names were like old friends.
 I could imagine them all in my mind's eye.
 Depot Street was named for the railroad tracks which it crossed.
 My mother always said a train whistle was a lonely, haunting sound, the sound of a loved one being carried away from home.
 And there was Blunt Street.
 On the east side of Main Street, there were "Kelley" (correctly spelled Kelly), Harding, and Williamson Streets.
-There was Morris Street, where my great-grandparents, Edward Jesse and Mary Bickerstaff, lived in the house that Grampa built.
+There was Morris Street, where my great-grandparents, Edward Jesse and Mary Bickerstaff, had lived in the house that Grampa built.

 Furnace Street, where my parents and grandparents lived, ran parallel to Morris Street.
 They say Furnace Street was named for the furnaces that stood at its end in the heyday of the Ridge's coal mining days.
 Down past our house on Furnace Street was a beautiful woods.
 As a child my parents told me I could not go into that woods.
 It came across to me almost as a penalty of death if I trespassed.
 The woods, with its tall trees, offered cooling shade and inviting places to investigate.
 But I resisted the temptation, reasoning that if I crashed through into one of the mines, I would die; if I escaped that death, I would die at the hands of my parents for disobeying (believing my parents would have stealthily found out that I'd been in the woods - my mother was like that!).